thin-edge/tedge-mapper-generic-examples/flows/log-surge/README.md

 ## log-surge

-This pipeline demonstrates how to use `tedge-mapper-generic` to monitor system logs for surges in error messages and raise alarms accordingly.
+This flow demonstrates how to use `tedge-mapper-generic` to monitor system logs for surges in error messages and raise alarms accordingly.

 ### Description

-The pipeline uses a single filter to do the message normalization, filtering and aggregation.
+The flow uses a single filter to do the message normalization, filtering and aggregation.

 The flow is represented by the following steps: